tafodinho/nft-exchange/README.md

 # nft-exchange
-An offchain NFT exchange where tokens can be exchanged for one another
+An offchain NFT exchange/Market-place, where tokens can be exchanged for one another